-The App store has more than 1.4 million apps, and since its launch over 75 billion copies of applications have been downloaded.
+The App Store has more than 2 million apps, and since its launch over 100 billion copies of applications have been downloaded.
 The platform is dominated by free and cheap applications, but there are also some expensive options.

-The highest price that any developer can charge for an app is $999.99, which takes a little bit of the thrill out of a list like this.
-So, no matter what happens, you won’t find anything for over $1000.
+The highest price that any developer can charge for an app is $999.99, which takes a little bit of the thrill out of the list.
+So no matter what happens, you won’t find anything for over $1000.
 Still, it’s fun to see what people are charging for what kind of services.
 Presenting the most expensive apps for iPhone and iPad.

 SafeSession offers mobile secure VoIP calls via Internet channel.
 That means, your phone conversation is protected by voice encryption algorithms.
 However, you can talk in secure mode only if the person on the other end has also installed the app on his device.

 A dubious-looking football game available for iPhone, iPod touch and iPad.
 It claims to have “most realistic graphic and simulation” but reviews describe it as “nothing special”.

 Agro helps agronomists by taking the headache out of filing paperwork and keeping track of inspection.
 It allows you to store client details, chemical requirement, crops, and pests.